Stagecoach Cumbria and North Lancashire: Depots

-As of April 2022, the company operates from five bus depots across the region: Barrow-in-Furness, Carlisle, Kendal, Morecambe and Workington, as well as two outstations: Catterall and Penrith.
-An outstation at Ingleton was closed in 2022, following the withdrawal of services 80 and 81.
+As of December 2025, the company operates from seven bus depots across the region: Barrow-in-Furness, Carlisle, Kendal, Morecambe, Preston, Chorley and Workington (Lillyhall), as well as two outstations: Catterall and Penrith.
+An outstation at Ingleton was closed in 2022, following the withdrawal of services 80 and 81 which is now run by Kirkby Lonsdale Coach hire.

 Vehicles

 The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis, Optare, Volvo and Wrightbus.
 Some double-deck vehicles are open-top, including a fleet of Volvo B5TL/Wright Gemini 3 vehicles, which operate within the Lake District National Park.